SensorDots/PortMuxRTool/README.md

 The alternative to this requires a modification to the usb-serial module.
 The quick and short of it is to remove [this line](https://github.com/torvalds/linux/blob/master/drivers/usb/serial/usb-serial.c#L712) and recompile that module.

 In Ubuntu, there is some information on doing this here - https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel (if you get an error about putting source URIs in your sources list, see here - https://askubuntu.com/questions/496549/error-you-must-put-some-source-uris-in-your-sources-list).
-When obtaining the sources make sure you get the correct release codename for your installation and also use the git method, as it downloads all sources correctly.
+When obtaining the sources make sure you get the correct release codename for your installation.